-(Thames River and New London Harbor Towing Co., Thames Shipyard and Repair Company, THAMES WATERFRONT CONSTR.
-CO INC.)
+(Thames River and New London Harbor Towing Co., Thames Shipyard and Repair Co., THAMES WATERFRONT CONSTRUCTION CO.
+INC., THAMES TOWING SERVICES LLC.)

 The Thames Towboat Company was incorporated in Norwich, Connecticut on December 29th, 1865 by Edward Chappell and others.
 The company operated in the Thames River and New London Harbor Towing for a number of years with two or three small tug boats.